alibaba/GraphScope/docs/graphscope_positioning.md

 are widely used in [business intelligence](https://ldbcouncil.org/benchmarks/snb/), including querying cycles (e.g. in anti money laundering), paths (e.g. in investment tracing) and complex patterns (e.g. in fraud detection).

+## Compare with Graph Learning Systems
+GraphScope offers a distributed graph learning framework(GLE) to ease the development and training of graph neural networks(GNNs).
+In industrial scenarios, it is common that GNNs are applied over large-scale graph, which cannot be efficiently supported by GNN systems such as [PyG](https://github.com/pyg-team/pytorch_geometric) and [DGL](https://github.com/dmlc/dgl).
+While, GLE targets for GNN training in industrial scenarios, where the graphs are often large, e.g., billion of nodes and tens of billions of edges.
+To better accommodate the resource requirements of large-scale GNN training, GLE decouples the graph sampling and model training into independent stages, and each stage can be flexibly scaled to improve the end-to-end throughput.

 ## Handling Various Types of Graph Workloads
 Given various types of graph workloads, existing systems have proposed two solutions.